API management user roles

 userand the Organization administrator shares the same scope will be deleted.
 The other organizations outside the scope of the Organization administrator will remain intact.

 The Organization administrator cannot demote another Organization administrator to a

 By default, organization administrators require approval from an Administrator to publish APIs owned by users in their organization, and they are not allowed to unpublish APIs.

 api.manager.orgadmin.selfservice.enabled system property to

 true, the organization administrator will no longer require approval, and will be able to directly publish and unpublish APIs in their own organization.
-In addition, they will also be able to deprecate, undeprecate, retire, upgrade, and grant access to APIs in organizations in which they are an Organization administrator.
-With the enablement of this system property all Organization administrators have view access to all Organizations but will only be able to view APIs in organizations in which they are a member of or have been granted access to.
+In addition, they will also be able to deprecate, undeprecate, retire, upgrade, grant access to APIs, monitor the grant access process by being able to see the organizations and applications using the APIs, and revoke access, in organizations in which they are an Organization administrator.
+With the enablement of this system property all Organization Administrators have view access to all organizations but will only be able to view APIs in organizations in which they are a member of or have been granted access.

 The API consumer can create, read, update, and delete their applications.
 They can also give shared access to other users, granting permissions to view and monitor, or full access.
 If auto-approval is disabled, the user must wait for approval for new applications from the API administrator, or organization administrator if they have been delegated management responsibility.
 A user has full read access to all other users in the organization.

 Applications invoke the virtualized APIs exposed by the API Gateway.
 Applications are registered by API consumers or by the API administrator using API Manager.
 Application authentication credentials are also defined and managed this way.
 Application entitlements determine which APIs the application is authorized to access and the quota management (throttling rate) for each API.
 Entitlements are determined by the organization that the application is part of, and any application-specific entitlements.
 Application entitlements are managed by the API administrator using API Manager.